database64128/youtube-dl-wpf/README.md

 2. Q: How can I use a proxy to download?

     A: Leave the proxy field empty to use system proxy settings.
-Otherwise the format is similar to how `curl` accepts proxy strings.
-Examples are, `socks5://localhost:1080/`, `http://localhost:8080/`.
+Otherwise the format is similar to how `curl` accepts proxy strings (e.g. `socks5://localhost:1080/`, `http://localhost:8080/`).
 Currently the upstream doesn't accept `socks5h` protocol and treat `socks5` as `socks5h` by always resolving the hostname using the proxy.
 This is tracked in [this issue](https://github.com/ytdl-org/youtube-dl/issues/22618).

 3. Q: Downloading the whole playlist doesn't work!